 Being closer to the City meant that the London Docks were to displace a more urban area than the West India Docks, at a subsequently higher cost.
 Two thousand houses, businesses, Shadwell Waterworks, and part of the churchyard of St. John’s Wapping, were to be replaced by the new dock complex.
 According to later reports 24 ‘inferior’ streets, and 33 courts, alleys, lanes and rows were cleared, providing an improvement to the Parish of St. George’s.

 The company seriously underestimated the cost of acquiring the land; it had to compete with the West India Docks for bricks; the war with France caused a shortage of manpower; and there was high inflation.
 All these problems resulted in delays in completing the work, so the cost of construction was much higher than originally planned.
 Builders were employed seven days a week to accelerate the work but that caused protest from the Society for Suppression of Vice, who enlisted the Bishop of London against “so alarming an evil”.

 When completed, ships entered the London Docks through one of two locks that lead into basins and from there into any of three docks: Eastern, Western or Tobacco.
-These could hold up to three hundred and ninety ships at any one time.
+These could hold up to 390 ships at any one time.
 A third lock onto the river at the western end – the former Hermitage Dock – gave access to lighters.
 Each dock was surrounded by a spacious quay.
-Wine and spirits were stored in the vast undercroft of the bonded warehouses covering about twenty acres.
-The huge tobacco warehouse could hold twenty-four thousand hogsheads (or five thousand seven hundred cubic metres) of tobacco.
-Up to twenty-five thousand bales of wool were sold at public sales each week on the ‘Great Wool Floor’.
+Wine and spirits were stored in the vast undercroft of the bonded warehouses covering about 20 acres.
+The huge tobacco warehouse could hold 24,000 hogsheads (or 5,700 cubic metres) of tobacco.
+Up to 25,000 bales of wool were sold at public sales each week on the ‘Great Wool Floor’.